FallenTaters/chio/README.md

 ### StreamBlob

-copies data from r to w and sets the Content-Type to application/octet-stream
+copies data from r to w

 ### WriteBlob

-writes v to the body and sets the Content-Type to application/octet-stream
+writes v to the body

 ## Middleware